TheLeoMag/Master-Thesis/README.md

 ## 🚧Master's Thesis Document🚧

-For a explanation of the methods and findings, please refer to the Master's thesis: [Thesis PDF](./path/to/your-thesis.pdf). *(Note: Link to be updated once the thesis is finalized)*
+For a explanation of the methods and findings, please refer to the Master's thesis: [Thesis PDF](./path/to/your-thesis.pdf).

 ## Data for Reproducing Results